-As in inventory Use Bevel Plate

-As in inventory
+As in inventory ✓ Use Bevel Plate As in inventory Always Never

-Always

-Never

-Figure 14 - Bevel Plate options
+Figure 16 - Bevel Plate options

-Figure 15 - Bevel Plate Joint
+Figure 17 - Bevel Plate Joint

-• Unblocked diaphragm- 3'' min plts on chds (TPI2014): This is a new requirement per TPI 1-2014 and is in version 7.6.
+• Unblocked diaphragm- 3" min plts on chds (TPI2014): This is a new requirement per TPI 1-2014.
 Unblocked roof diaphragms require 3" wide connector plates at any joint where a change in roof pitch takes place.

 This lengthy list of options, when used in conjunction with your quality control program and manufacturing processes, will allow you to be as balanced as you desire between connector plate usage vs. efficient manufacturing.
 One other thing to keep in mind is that most of the plates on trusses are sized based on the minimum plates and minimum bite settings that have been incorporated in the software.
 Therefore, for example, setting the TPI % defect to say, 20%, will not increase all plates by 20%.
 Rather, it will only increase the plates on joints that are more highly stressed.
 This concept is true on many of the settings we have discussed in this article.
-If you have any questions or need more information on any of these options contact your MiTek Engineering staff for further assistance.